-Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
+Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are, with limited exceptions, measured initially at their fair values at the acquisition date.

 2.4 Foreign currency translation

 The consolidated financial statements are presented in Hong Kong dollars (HK\$), which is also the functional currency of the Company.